-The award program involves one school board per state that comprises the maximum national pool of nominees.
-Final selection is made by a national panel of arts educators and arts administrators including representatives of the KCAAEN and NSBA.
+New for the 2015 Kennedy Center and NSBA Award: There is no limit on the number of applications per U.S. state that may be submitted to the Kennedy Center and NSBA for adjudication.
+Final selection is made by a national panel of arts educators and arts administrators including representatives of the Kennedy Center and NSBA.
 The national award is presented every year at the annual national conference of the NSBA.
-School boards in every U.S. state are eligible for nomination regardless of whether their state has a State Alliance.

 John F. Kennedy Center for the Performing Arts Schools of Distinction in Arts Education Award Program

-Launched in 1999, the John F. Kennedy Center for the Performing Arts Schools of Distinction in Arts Education Awards Program recognizes schools that have done an outstanding job of making the arts essential to the education of their students.
-The state-level awards provide an important opportunity to honor schools and the role they play in providing a creative learning environment for outstanding student achievement.
+From 1999 to 2010, the John F. Kennedy Center for the Performing Arts Schools of Distinction in Arts Education Awards Program recognized schools that did an outstanding job of making the arts essential to the education of their students.